LukaB0/SOC-Automation/README.md

 ### Tools Used

-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- Draw.io for designing the topology for the SOC Automation Project.

+- Virtual Box for installing Windows 10.

+- Sysmon for enhancing security monitoring and incident response capabilites.

+- Digital Ocean for setting up the cloud servers for Wazuh and TheHive.

+- Wazuh for SIEM capabilities.

+- TheHive for the aggregation of security alerts on a collaborative platform.

+- Shuffler.io for streamling workflows and automating security operations.

+- SOAR for the integration of security tools and orchestrating response actions.

+- VirusTotal for analysis of suspicious files or URLS.

 ## Steps

 ### 1: Topology Design
-Designing a topology for a SOC automation lab is the initial step, enabling understanding of requirements, effective resource allocation, risk mitigation, integration planning, and provision of a testing environment.
+Designing a topology for a SOC Autoamtion Project is the initial step, enabling understanding of requirements, effective resource allocation, risk mitigation, integration planning, and provision of a testing environment.

 ![SOC Automation Diagram2 drawio](https://github.com/LukaB0/SOC-Automation/assets/169913850/0de526bd-0818-484b-acd4-45b9daadd196)